 Inspired by the resurgence of Avatar: the Last Airbender (and soon the Legend of Korra), there seems to be a pretty big subset of adults/teenagers watching more and more children’s TV (particularly animation) entirely of their own accord.
 What is the benefit of this, and why do we keep coming back to them?
 What do these shows have to offer us as adults vs as children?
 Who are they made for, really?
 And what, if anything, are the downsides?

 As an adult who watches animation, let me say this is a great topic.
 For me, it's about nostalgia and relaxation, mostly.
 I do notice though, that as an adult, I think more deeply about certain characters and themes than I did as a kid.
 Hey Arnold is a great example; it's a kids' show on the surface, but wasn't afraid to go dark and deep several times. – Stephanie M.7 months ago

 I think this a great subject.
 I've written on this topic while in College.
 And while cartoons in the western countries are typically targeted at children, animation originally wasn't intened for kids.
 It was often used for satire or comedy.
 Often talking about mature subjects like race, war, and class struggles.
 But Cartoons were really expsenvie to make.
 So talking about politics wasn't popular, due to it alienating a portion of the cartoonist audience.
 It wasn't until Hanana Barbera and Walt Disney built their cartoon empires around using their cartoon character's as marketing pieces to sell merchandise.
 That's when we started seeing a shift in how cartoons were used/viewed.
 It became popular to target kids cause you could sell toys, cerals and other products.
 Cartoons studio's often partnered with advertising/toy compannies.
 I think you consider looking at markerting for this topic as it completely changed the landscape of cartoons, for better and worse.
 As cartoons couldn't survive without it, but this is also the reason we don't see many cartoons marketed at adults.
-(Looking at the Simpsons as well would be a good idea, since it was one of the few adult cartoons to see success.) – Blackcat1301 month ago
+(Looking at the Simpsons as well would be a good idea, since it was one of the few adult cartoons to see success.) – Blackcat1305 months ago

 First off I love this subject, and secondly I feel if art is great it shouldn't matter who watches it.
 There is some very obvious entertainment made for children out there, but I believe "Avatar" has something to offer everyone.
 The series has dialogue that children will find amusing, but the animation, creativity, stories, and character development are still a wonder today.
 It's great that these can inspire people and they should want to come back to it, as well as show them to people who didn't gain the same experience they had.
 The only downsides to this (at least to myself) is what do you hope to get out of the show?
 If you watch these shows or movies simply because you are afraid of change, then I suggest it's high time to cleanse your pallet and experience something new, but if this is simply your source for creative vision than I see no issue with wanting to return to find something you never noticed before. – thepriceofpayne4 months ago